 Once her journal comes in the mail (we love these Kids’ Undated Prayer Journals), we’ll also start a Prayer Journal time during school where she’ll practice creating prayer requests and praying on her own.
 We went through one of these journals last year, and it was such a sweet time to be able to see what was important to her and hear her praying herself.

-To start off, we’re reviewing phonograms with this video, and going over some concepts that we didn’t dive into in Preschool, such as syllables, segmentation, phoneme deletion and substitution, etc. I’m using this “Phonemic Awareness” book for some fun games and activities.
+To start off, we’re reviewing phonograms with this video, and going over some concepts that we didn’t dive into in Preschool, such as syllables, segmentation, phoneme deletion and substitution, etc. While Genny already knows how to read, she needs a bit more support laying down the foundations.
+(Read how I taught my 4 year old to read here!)
+I’m using this “Phonemic Awareness” book for some fun games and activities.

 After a few weeks, we’ll start First Language Lessons for the Well-Trained Mind, a semi-Charlotte Mason style course geared towards 1st and 2nd grade, but mainly focuses on narration, learning basic grammar concepts (nouns, verbs, etc), and independent writing.
 We’ll stretch it out over the next couple of years, as it is intended to cover two school years.
 My brother and I actually went through this book with our mom when we were in homeschool!